ramonauble/lissagen/readme.txt

-parametric lissajous generator
-by ramona a
+parametric lissajous curve generator by ramona a
 10-11-20
 ------------------------------------------------------------------------

-a lissajous curve comes to be when two separate sinusoids are taken as x & y coordinates; these are then graphed to a 2 dimensional plane & are defined by the set of parametric equations:
+• a lissajous curve comes to be when two sinusoidal inputs are taken as separate x & y coordinates within a signed 2 dimensional plane
+• the resulting points are graphed by iterating the independent variable t over a predetermined range [tMin, tMax], in steps of tStep
+• the frequencies of each sinusoid are multiplied by t for every value of t within this range, giving an output of ((tMax - tMin)/tStep) unique points
+• each unique point, defined by (x, y), will always fall between [-1, 1] on both axes (since each coordinate is a sinusoid, which is a bounded function)
+• the x & y coordinates of the resulting set of points are then multiplied by half of one less than the absolute boundary of the total canvas width (imgWidth), giving a scaled bounded output on both axes between [-(imgWidth - 1)/2, (imgWidth - 1)/2]
+  • canvas area is rectangular, so imgWidth == imgHeight in this case

+the curve itself is defined by the set of parametric equations:
   • x = Asin(at + δ)
   • y = Bsin(bt)